“Therefore, my beloved and longed-for brethren, my joy and crown, so stand fast in the Lord, beloved.”

 Paul’s love for the Philippian church is apparent in this phrase.
 Verse 1 is a plea to the church as a whole.
 Verse 2 is a plea to the two women.
 This expression of love applied to both.

 “Therefore” shows the inference from chapter 3, which challenged the church to sanctification and glorification.
-Paul’s challenge to the Philippians was that, if they accepted everything he said in chapter 3, then they should embrace chapter 4.
+Paul’s challenge to the Philippians was that if they accepted everything he said in chapter 3, they should embrace chapter 4.

 Paul called the Philippian church by four descriptions.
 The first is “beloved.”
 Paul loved this church.
 This verse begins and ends with “beloved.”
 He dearly loved them.

 The second descriptive term Paul used of the Philippians was “longed-for brethren.”
 “Brethren” indicates family.
 Paul could not wait to see his spiritual family again.
 He longed for their presence.
 Their fellowship was delightful.
 Do you long for your church?
 Do you have the attitude that you cannot wait to be with them?
 Do you have a church home?
 If you are not glad to get home to your spouse after a long trip, something is wrong.
 If we are not glad to get back to our church family, then there is something wrong.
 We ought to feel the same about our eternal family as our human family.